JoseTejedaGuzman/Computer-Vision/README.md

 ### Computer Vision
-Personal page in which computer vision projects such as ***Segmentation, Linear Filters, Basic Image Manipulation*** are presented
+Personal page in which computer vision projects such as ***Segmentation, Linear Filters, Basic Image Manipulation*** are shown along this file.